Global Carbon Project

 What are the latest results of the GCB?

-The GCB is updated annually; results for 2023 show:
+The GCB is updated annually; results for 2024:

 What is the remaining carbon budget?